 Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient Services may require prior authorization. stay In-Network Out-of-Network If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: \$0 Copay \$20 Copay Physician services - Primary Care Physician - Specialist \$0 Copay \$20 Copay Specialist \$10 Copay \$20 Copay • Diagnostic tests (like lab tests) - at laboratory facility \$0 Copay lab tests at a stand-alone \$10 copay lab tests at stand-alone \$5 copay lab tests at an OP facility \$25 copay lab tests at an/OP facility - at outpatient facility \$10 copay diagnostic tests at a stand-alone \$5 copay diagnostic tests at an/OP facility \$25 copay diagnostic tests at an OP facility • X-ray, radium, and isotope therapy including technician materials and services \$0 Copay for X-rays \$10 - \$25 copay for X-rays Surgical such as dressings Splints, casts and other devices used to reduce fractures and dislocations 20% of the cost for radium and isotope therapy including technician materials and services 30% of the cost for radium and isotope therapy including technician materials and services • Prosthetics and orthotics devices (other than 20% of the cost 30% of the cost dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices 20% of the cost 30% of the cost
+Covered services include, but are not limited to: \$0 Copay \$20 Copay Physician services - Primary Care Physician - Specialist \$0 Copay \$20 Copay - Specialist \$10 Copay \$20 Copay • Diagnostic tests (like lab tests) - at laboratory facility 1.0 \$10 copay lab tests at stand-alone \$5 copay lab tests at an OP facility \$25 copay lab tests at an/OP facility - at outpatient facility 1, 0 \$10 copay diagnostic tests at a stand-alone \$5 copay diagnostic tests at an/OP facility \$25 copay diagnostic tests at an OP facility • X-ray, radium, and isotope therapy including technician materials and services \$0 Copay for X-rays \$10 - \$25 copay for X-rays including technician 30% of the cost for radium and isotope therapy including technician materials and services 20% of the cost 30% of the cost dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices 20% of the cost 30% of the cost

-Services that are covered for you What you must pay when you get these services • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition 20% of the cost 30% of the cost Physical therapy, speech therapy, and occupational therapy \$10 Copay \$20 Copay Meal Benefit Services require prior authorization Chronic Conditions In-Network Out-of-Network Members under care management with certain \$0 Copay \$0 Copay chronic conditions may be eligible to receive healthy meals as part of a supervised program to transition to a lifestyle modification.
-Must use preferred vendors for this benefit • Eligible chronic conditions include AIDS, asthma, chronic obstructive pulmonary disease (COPD), congestive health failure, coronary artery disease, diabetes, hypertension, and chronic kidney disease (CKD).
-Beneficiaries may receive a maximum of 3 healthy meals per day for up to 2 weeks per year per condition.
-Post-Discharge \$0 Copay \$0 Copay Immediately following surgery or inpatient hospitalization, beneficiaries may receive 3 meals per day for up to 2 weeks, up to 2 discharges per year. . , Medical nutrition therapy In-Network Out-of-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical \$30 Copay for this Medicare-covered preventive service.
+Services that are covered for you What you must pay when you get these services artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition 20% of the cost 30% of the cost • Physical therapy, speech therapy, and occupational therapy \$10 Copay \$20 Copay Meal Benefit Services require prior authorization Chronic Conditions In-Network Out-of-Network Members under care management with certain \$0 Copay \$0 Copay chronic conditions may be eligible to receive healthy meals as part of a supervised program to transition to a lifestyle modification.
+Must use preferred vendors for this benefit • Eligible chronic conditions include AIDS, asthma, chronic obstructive pulmonary disease (COPD), congestive health failure, coronary artery disease, diabetes, hypertension, and chronic kidney disease (CKD). • Beneficiaries may receive a maximum of 3 healthy meals per day for up to 2 weeks per year per condition.
+Post-Discharge \$0 Copay \$0 Copay Immediately following surgery or inpatient hospitalization, beneficiaries may receive 3 meals per day for up to 2 weeks, up to 2 discharges per year.
+Medical nutrition therapy In-Network Out-of-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical \$30 Copay for this Medicare-covered preventive service.